Arche Resonance Theory

 Section 5: Zero and Infinity

-The identity 0 = 0 is not a one-time statement.
-It is a structure that can be applied to itself.
-Begin with the simplest possible repetition: 0 = 0 = 0 = 0 = .
-Each step restates the same truth.
+The identity 0 = 0 does not exhaust itself in being stated once.
+It is a form that can apply to itself.
+Start with the simplest possible repetition: 0 = 0 = 0 = 0 = ⋯.
+Each occurrence repeats the same truth.
 No new rule is introduced.
-No external condition is required to continue.
-The identity simply echoes itself, each instance as valid as the first.
-Nothing in the logic of 0 = 0 provides a reason to stop at any particular point.
-Any termination would be arbitrary, an external constraint imposed on a structure that generates no such constraint from within.
-The PSR rejects arbitrary termination.
-Infinite repetition is therefore not one option among many.
-It is the only option consistent with the foundation we have adopted.
+No external permission is required.
+The identity continues because nothing within it gives a reason to stop.
+Any stopping point would be arbitrary, and the PSR disallows arbitrary termination.
+Infinite repetition is therefore not a decorative possibility.
+It is what fidelity to the foundation requires.

 5.1 Why Infinity and Not a Dead End